 Groundwater levels are not declining everywhere across the province, but rather in localized areas where there is intensive groundwater withdrawal and urban development.
-The provincial map-based aquifer classification system categorizes aquifers based on their current level of development (use) and vulnerability to contamination, and ranks them to indicate their relative importance.
+The provincial map-based aguifer classification system categorizes aguifers based on their current level development (use) vulnerability to contamination, and ranks them to indicate their relative importance.